Civitas Dei Summer Fellowship:

 Adrian Vermeule is the Ralph S. Tyler, Jr. Professor of Constitutional Law.
 Before coming to the Law School, he was the Bernard D. Meltzer Professor of Law at the University of Chicago.
 The author or co-author of nine books, most recently Law’s Abnegation: From Law’s Empire to the Administrative State (2016), The Constitution of Risk (2014) and The System of the Constitution (2012).
 He was elected to the American Academy of Arts and Sciences in 2012.
 His research focuses on administrative law, the administrative state, the design of institutions, and constitutional theory.
 Having grown up in Cambridge and attended Harvard College ’90 and Harvard Law School ’93, Vermeule lives in Cambridge still.

-Professor of Moral Theology, The Catholic University of America
+Associate Professor of Systematic Theology, The Catholic University of America